Yoav666s/dnd-wiki/collections/_classes/basic-rules/paladin/main.md

 ## Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

+## Extra Attack
+Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

+## Aura of Protection
+Starting at 6th level, whenever you or a friendly creature within 10 feet of you must make a saving throw, the creature gains a bonus to the saving throw equal to your Charisma modifier (with a minimum bonus of +1).
+You must be conscious to grant this bonus.

+At 18th level, the range of this aura increases to 30 feet.

+## Aura of Courage
+Starting at 10th level, you and friendly creatures within 10 feet of you can't be frightened while you are conscious.

+At 18th level, the range of this aura increases to 30 feet.

+## Improved Divine Smite
+By 11th level, you are so suffused with righteous might that all your melee weapon strikes carry divine power with them.
+Whenever you hit a creature with a melee weapon, the creature takes an extra 1d8 radiant damage.

+## Cleansing Touch
+Beginning at 14th level, you can use your action to end one spell on yourself or on one willing creature that you touch.

+You can use this feature a number of times equal to your Charisma modifier (a minimum of once).
+You regain expended uses when you finish a long rest.